Egypt designates Muslim Brotherhood as terrorist group

 CAIRO The Egyptian government intensified its crackdown on the Muslim Brotherhood on Wednesday, formally listing the group as a terrorist organisation after accusing it of carrying out a suicide bomb attack on a police station that killed 16 people.

+It gives the authorities the power to charge any member of the Brotherhood with belonging to a terrorist group, as well as anyone who finances the group or promotes it "verbally, or in writing".

+"This is a turning point in the confrontation.
+This is an important tool for the government to close any door in the face of the Brotherhood's return to political life," said Khalil al-Anani, a Washington-based expert on the movement.

 The Brotherhood condemned the attack on Tuesday in the Nile Delta city of Mansoura, north of Cairo.
-Earlier in the day, a Sinai-based militant group, Ansar Bayt al-Maqdis had claimed responsibility for the attack that wounded some 140 people.
+Earlier on Wednesday, a Sinai-based militant group, Ansar Bayt al-Maqdis, had claimed responsibility for the attack that wounded some 140 people.

-The move gives the authorities the power to charge any member of deposed President Mohamed Mursi's movement with belonging to a terrorist group, as well as anyone who finances the group or promotes it "verbally, or in writing".

-The Brotherhood, which was founded in 1928, was Egypt's best organised political force until this summer's crackdown.
-It estimates its membership at up to 1 million people.
+In Washington, the State Department also condemned the attack but urged Egypt to have an "inclusive political process."

+"We condemn in the strongest terms the horrific, terrorist bombing yesterday.
+There can be no place for such violence.
+The Egyptian people deserve peace and calm," State Department spokeswoman Jen Psaki said but added: "We also note that the Muslim Brotherhood in Egypt condemned the bombing shortly after it occurred yesterday.

 Ansar Bayt al-Maqdis, meaning "Supporters of Jerusalem", has claimed responsibility for a number of the attacks since Mursi's downfall, including a failed bid to kill the interior minister in September.